bruno185/Make-index-for-Apple-II-crossword-solver/readme.md

 Clic second button to create indexes.
 It can take some minutes.
 The progam might seem crashed, but it is not.
 Just wait.

-Then copy file to a ProDOS disk image (32 Mb) with CiderPress or AppleCommander.
+Then copy directories P1,P2, P3, P4, L and WORDS file to a ProDOS disk image (32 Mb) with CiderPress or AppleCommander.
+See disk image in Apple-II-crossword-solver repository as example.

 *.ind file don't need to be copied to the ProDOS disk image.
 You can delete them.
-They may be used in a future version.
+They may be used in a future version of crossword solver.

-Important  : Index files end with Px (x being de number from 1 to 4).
-You must create 4 directories on ProDOS disk image (P1 to P4) and copy the corresponding files.
-See disk image in Apple-II-crossword-solver disk image repository as example.

 ## Technics
 I use Delphi Community Edition, latest version.